grrlgeek/sql-docs/docs/integration-services/load-data-to-from-oracle-generic.md

 Use ADO NET destination loads data into ADO.NET-compliant databases.
 For details, see [ADO NET Destination](data-flow/ado-net-destination.md).

 :::image type="content" source="media/load-data-to-from-oracle-generic/ado-destination.png" alt-text="ado.net destination":::

+> [!NOTE]
+> ADO.NET allows packages to access data sources with the .NET OracleClient Data Provider.
+When migrating from Microsoft's connector for Oracle, custom properties in Oracle source and Oracle destination components are not available in ADO.NET source and destination.